Get

 8. Seek Professional Help

-If your Cocker Spaniel and cat are still struggling to get along, seek help from a professional trainer or behaviorist.
-A trainer or behaviorist can help identify any underlying issues behind this struggle.
+If your Cocker Spaniel and cat are still struggling to get along, seek help from a professional trainer, a veterinarian, or a behaviorist.
+They can help identify any underlying issues behind this struggle.
 They can also develop a personalized plan to help your pets learn to get along.

 For example, a behaviorist may recommend desensitization and counter-conditioning techniques.
 That involves introducing the pets inside a controlled environment and rewarding them for good behavior.
-A trainer may also work with you to develop a reward-based training plan.
+A trainer or a veterinarian may also work with you to develop a reward-based training plan.

 Conclusion